 The aim of the ESOL program is to assist students in acquiring English language proficiency and in meeting personal goals.
-The program is characterized by flexible scheduling, and performance-based evaluations.
+The program is characterized by flexible scheduling and performance-based evaluations.
+Instructors strive to provide students with the skills needed for language acquisition using the latest technology, relevant print and video materials, and face-to-face instruction and practice.